mkdika/jeneric-kt/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/mkdika/jeneric-kt/badge.svg?targetFile=build.gradle)](https://snyk.io/test/github/mkdika/jeneric-kt?targetFile=build.gradle)

-A tiny library for collection of custom and frequently used high level function.
+A Kotlin extension library for collection of custom and frequently used high level function.
-Build on top of Kotlin and Java standard API, no external libraries is needed.
+Build on top of Kotlin and Java standard API, no extra libraries is needed.

 > This work is in progress..